UPPMAX/uppmax4DL/docs/install.md

 - But you may be able to do installations yourself.
 Here the use of Rackham comes handy because of the:
   - internet connection
   - the computer architecture is somewhat similar such that precompiled binaries or compiled programs (x86_64) on Rackham will most often work also on Bianca.
-  - you can use the wharf to transfer source files and binaries til Bianca from Rackham
+  - you can use the wharf to transfer source files and binaries to Bianca from Rackham

 ## Install software yourself
 - You can install in your home directory.